The previous part of the article can be accessed here. This is the second part.

 Despite all these actions, nothing could shake the public sentiment attached to the Ram Janmabhoomi.
 It was still intact although the Masjid was demolished in an illegal manner.

 The Hindutva movement achieved what it wanted but partially i.e. it was able to remove the illegal structure but not reclaim the Ram Janmabhoomi to start the construction of Ram Mandir.
 The mess done by demolishing Babri Masjid in an illegal manner pushed the Ram Janmabhoomi issue into several legal hurdles and extricating the matter took 27 years post-1992.

 The half-fulfilled objective of the Hindutva movement showed its result in the 1996 General Elections in a half-fulfilled manner, although it propelled the BJP as the single largest party post the Babri Demolition, it did not have the majority on its own.

-We must note that India had its best-ever economic reforms during the 1992-1996 Narasimha Rao led Congress government.
-India’s GDP grew at remarkable rates which were never witnessed in the post-independent history.
-Despite all these reforms and develop the public sentiment attached to Ram Janmabhoomi proved that elections in India are won on public sentiment and the Hindutva movement had it captured to a large extent resulting in the swing towards BJP.
+We must note that India had its best-ever economic reforms during the 1992-1996 Narasimha Rao led Congress government India’s GDP grew at remarkable rates which were never witnessed in the post-independent history.
+Despite all these reforms and developments the public sentiment attached to Ram Janmabhoomi proved that elections in India are won on public sentiment and the Hindutva movement had captured it to a large extent resulting in the swing towards BJP.